lemonpeu/lemonpeu/README.md

 <h1>🧸 Peu </h1>

 🌸 Hi!
 I'm Paula (she/her) but you can call me Peu.
-I'm a `front-end developer` living in Argentina and currently working on Tap.
+I'm a `front-end developer` living in Argentina.

 ---